pbklink/motif-core/etc/motif-core.api.md

     // (undocumented)
     tryCreateFromJson(element: JsonElement): TableRecordDefinitionList | undefined;
 }

-// @public (undocumented)
-export namespace TableRecordDefinitionListFactory {
-}

-// Warning: (ae-missing-release-tag) "tableRecordDefinitionListFactory" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export let tableRecordDefinitionListFactory: TableRecordDefinitionListFactory;

 // Warning: (ae-missing-release-tag) "TableRecordDefinitionListList" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //